Skip to main content

 So rather than calling for abstracts that describe innovations or solutions - we’re instead issuing a call for problems.
 Clearly articulating what needs to be fixed or improved to people who might be able to help is an important first step in transforming health.

-These problems will be assessed by our expert panel and the individual or team presenting them will be invited to present their problem, and get further expert input at a workshop at BMJ Future Health in November.
+These problems will be assessed by our expert panel and the individual or team presenting them will be invited to present their problem, and get further expert input at a workshop at BMJ Future Health conference in November.

 Submit your problem